Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-The healthcare provider will ask questions and observe your child’s behavior to get an idea of the child’s development.
+Your healthcare provider will ask questions and observe your child’s behavior to get an idea of his or her development.
 By this visit, your child is likely doing some of the following:

 Behavior and participation at school.
 How does your child act at school?
 Does he or she follow the classroom routine and take part in group activities?
 Does your child enjoy school?
 Has he or she shown an interest in reading?
 What do teachers say about the child’s behavior?